 - The Film of the Book

-- Funny Background Event: two officers are having a conversation near the airfield while a B-25 crash-lands behind them.
+- Early in the film Colonel Cathcart and Milo are having a conversation near the airfield while a B-25 crash-lands behind them, then explodes into flame.
 Neither character notices.

 - Ironic Echo Cut: A scene features Colonel Cathcart and Colonel Korn, having had enough of Yossarian's troublemaking, ending a meeting with a vow to (metaphorically) "kick him in the balls!"
 Cut to Yossarian getting literally kneed in the groin by a nurse he'd gotten a little too overly friendly with.